Rastopyr/mokos/README.md

 Add subroute for route.

 **Arguments**
-* Route1 - { RouteObject } Result of route contructor.
-There may be any number
+* Route1 - { Route } Result of route contructor.
+Routes may be any number

 **Example**
 ```javascript